camunda-community-hub/message-correlator/README.md

 It is possible to model a process which only contains Intermediate Message Catch Events to display the current state of a process.</br>
 This only works out-of-the box though, if all required Messages arrive eventually (ideally in the modeled order, even though that is not necessary, as Zeebe allows [Message Buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering)).</br>

-The real world, however, sometimes is messy and Messages might get lost or arrive out-of-order.
+The real world, however, can be messy and <u>Messages might get lost</u>
 This project allows handling of scenarios in which Messages get lost and moves the process directly to the latest Message Event, even if Events in between are (still) missing.</br>

+This project originated from a use case in which it was important that an incoming Message gets correlated directly when it arrives, as the process variables, that got passed with it, had to be updated immediately.</br>

 # Usage
 - Process has to be started via `ZeebeService.startProcessViaMessage()`.
   -  to-be-correlated Messages have to be added by Client to processVars as a Map<String, MessageBody> with variableName=`message-correlator.messagesProcessVar`
 - Subsequent messages have to be sent via `ZeebeService.sendArbitraryMessage()`.
+- see src/test/java/org/camunda/community/messagecorrelator/ZeebeServiceTest and src/test/resources/client_example

 # Behaviour
 - If the process is currently waiting for the Message, it will get correlated.